kampro/kampro.github.io/_posts/2019-02-13-ishidden-vs-alpha.md

 ### What about `alpha`?

-As I have already mentioned, the differences are:
+As I have already mentioned at the beginning, the differences are:

 - `alpha` can be animated
 - `alpha` has intermediate states, for example, we can set `alpha` to `0.7` (70%), contrary, `isHidden` is binary, it can be either `true` (hidden) or `false` (visible)